Far Left - Communist/Socialist

 https //en wikipedia org/wiki/Communist_Party_of_Bolivia

-party in Brazil.
+Brazil.
 The PCdoB adheres to Marxist–Leninist theory.
-It has national reach and deep penetration
+It has national reach and deep penetration in the trade

 Colombia - FARC

 What Is the Mexican Cartels’ Strategy for Post-FARC Colombia?

 ANALYSISWritten by James Bargent